JapanYoshi/salty/README.md

 * Grid - The old-fashioned method where the joystick is used to move the cursor on an old-fashioned gridwise table of letters.
 The slowest to type, but probably a method we've all used before.

 Note to localizers: You will have to manually tweak a lot of stuff to change the number of keys.
-First, inside `TypingHandler.tscn`, you have to set `config.KB_WIDTH` and `config.KB_HEIGHT` to the desired grid size in the script `TypingHandler.gd`, and duplicate exactly `config.KB_WIDTH * config.KB_WEIGHT - 4` copies of the key element inside `$KB/Grid`.
+First, inside `TypingHandler.tscn`, you have to set `config.KB_WIDTH` and `config.KB_HEIGHT` to the desired grid size in the script `TypingHandler.gd`, and duplicate exactly `config.KB_WIDTH * config.KB_HEIGHT - 4` copies of the key element inside `$KB/Grid`.
 You must now manually resize and reposition the Space and Submit keys, since they are not part of the grid, as well as the gamepad shortcut labels for Space, Submit, and Delete.
 Then and only then can you edit the variable `config.kb_main` to contain the character to input.

 ### "Phones as Controllers"